Glossary of Terms

 Dielectric Strength - Property of an insulating material where electrical breakdown occurs under specific conditions of test, expressed in volts per mil.

-Disbondment or Blistering - The effect, usually at the scribe, of blisters formed under a cured powder film.
+Disbondment (see also Blistering) - The effect, usually at the scribe, of blisters formed under a cured powder film.

 Dispersion - A suspension or mixture of particles in another fluidum.